 Check out this great video

-Unlike two pistons sharing a cylinder, and expanding in opposite directions, our same direction acceleration Design and Method does not cause our Floating piston to share or deduct its kinetic energy from our crankshaft piston power.
+Unlike two pistons sharing a cylinder, and expanding in opposite directions, our same direction acceleration Design and Method does not cause our Floating piston to share or deduct its kinetic energy from our crankshaft piston power, but instead it will create a higher field of pressure by competing for space.

 This video is a working visualization, to solve for the design-to-function relational goals.
 The OTTO's principles, treating the physics of a working piston like a bullet is dropped for the purpose of using better equilibrium of transferring combustion forces to a piston doing work